All entries (if not noted

 Lawrence (sax)

-Note: Telecast on the 15th April and on the 6th May.
+Note: Telecast on the 15th April and the 6th May.

 - Bitch (MJ/KR) -live vocals on prepared backing track; Trevor Lawrence